PollyHannah/Phylogenomic-study/README.md

 * [alignments_species_muscle_edited_trimmed](https://github.com/PollyHannah/Phylogenomic-study/tree/main/alignments_genus_muscle_edited_trimmed) (contains 116 files)

 >[!NOTE]
 > Here is where I took the ECIV sequence for a select set of orthogroups and inserted it into the re-aligned, edited and trimmed alignments.
-I inserted the ECIV gene sequence into 27 family level alignments and 51 genus level alignments.
 To work out which orthogroups matched which between OrthoFinder runs, I ran the bash script [script_match_orthogroups_2](https://github.com/PollyHannah/Phylogenomic-study/blob/main/eciv/script_match_orthogroups_2.sh).
 The script matched the sequences across OrthoFinder runs in the output file [`sequence_matches.txt`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/eciv/sequence_matches.txt).
 I transformed the data in Microsoft Excel and saved the file as [`sequence_matches_2.xlsx`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/eciv/sequence_matches_2.xlsx).
 I ran the script [`extract_eciv_sequences.sh`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/eciv/extract_eciv_sequences.sh) to pull out the ECIV sequences for each orthogroup, ready to insert into the multiple sequence alignments.
 To understand which alignments I chose to insert ECIV sequences into, head to the section below 'Identify genes to omit from family/genus/species trees'.

 #### 6. Assign orthogroup identities
 I assiged possible identities to orthogroups (i.e which genes they might be) by doing an NCBI BLASTp search which compares protein query sequences to a protein database.
 I did this on the command line using the BLAST+ suite.
 There is a good tutorial [here](https://conmeehan.github.io/blast+tutorial.html) on how to install and conduct a BLAST+ search.